CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-scheduling.md

 author: jeremiah

 ---
-Python is one of the [fastest-growing programming languages of 2021](https://www.jetbrains.com/lp/devecosystem-2021/), and it’s no wonder: it’s ease-of-use and versatility makes it a great choice for any sized project.
-One of its many use-cases are data extraction and ETL processes.
+<p>Python is one of the <a href="https://www.jetbrains.com/lp/devecosystem-2021/">fastest-growing programming languages of 2021</a>, and it's no wonder: it’s ease-of-use and versatility makes it a great choice for any sized project. </p>One of its many use-cases are data extraction and ETL processes.
 A pain point often encountered is the management of recurring Python scripts outside the local system, i.e. cron tasks; I’ve yet to come across a cloud-based solution that makes the deployment and management of Python scripts an easy process.

 That is, until now:

 ![](/assets/uploads/airplane-cover.png)
 [Airplane](https://www.airplane.dev) is a platform that allows engineers to quickly create internal tools to power recurring workflows within their organization.